Debt ceiling deal: US House overwhelmingly passes bill

 Then he was able to hold his party together as he struck a less-ambitious deal with the president that modestly trimmed the growth in federal spending and added some new conditions on aid for low-income Americans.

-That wasn't enough for the group of hard-line conservatives who railed against the speaker on Tuesday, calling the agreement a failure and warning of a "reckoning" to come if the legislation were enacted.
-Some hinted that they would unseat Mr McCarthy and force a new election for Speaker.
+That wasn't enough for a group of hard-line conservatives, some of whom hinted they would unseat Mr McCarthy and force a new election for Speaker.

 But by Wednesday, even the hottest of firebrands were backing away from their rhetoric.
 And when it came time to vote, a majority of Republicans approved Mr McCarthy's deal.